-If I had to list the number one question I receive from Weight Watchers members, it would be this, “Why am I not losing weight on Weight Watchers Freestyle?”
+If I had to list the number one question I receive from WW members, it would be this, “Why am I not losing weight on Weight Watchers?”
 Let’s explore this together and figure out how to get your weight loss on track quickly and easily.

 Are You Not Losing Weight on Weight Watchers?